Older adult living options, life care managers, and when it’s smart to make a plan

 - With very significant help from Karen, Sensible Financial has identified a variety of resources available to help you learn more about this topic, including lists of Aging Life Care Managers and community organizations.
 We will make this information available on our website soon.

 We appreciate that Karen gave both her time and her expertise to the audience and to the Sensible team.
 From the comments and conversations after her talk, the audience found it as enriching as we did.
 If you couldn’t make it to the event, don’t worry.
-We knew many of you would want to see it so we videotaped the seminar and will release it as soon as it’s finished.
-Stay tuned!
+We knew many of you would want to see it so we videotaped the seminar.
+Enjoy!